The radiation field on product cones: Abstract

 \section{Abstract}

-We consider the wave equation on a product cone and find a joint asymptotic expansion for forward solutions near null and future infinities.
-The rates of decay seen in the expansion are the resonances of a hyperbolic cone on the ``northern cap'' of the compactification as computed exactly by the authors in \cite{resonances}.
+We consider the wave equation on a product cone and find a joint asymptotic expansion for solutions near null and future infinities.
+The rates of decay seen in the expansion at future infinity are the resonances of a hyperbolic cone and were computed by the authors in \cite{resonances}.
 The expansion treats an asymptotic regime not considered in the influential work of Cheeger and Taylor~\cite{CT1, CT2}.

-The main result follows the blueprint laid out in the asymptotically Minkowski setting~\cite{BVW1, BVW2}; the key new element consists of propagation estimates near the conic singularities.
-The proof of the propagation estimates builds on the work of Melrose--Vasy--Wunsch~\cite{MVW} in the spacetime and on Gannot--Wunsch~\cite{GW} in the semiclassical regime.
+The main result follows the blueprint laid out in the ~\cite{BVW1, BVW2} with key new elements including propagation estimates near the conic singularities.
+The proof of the propagation estimates extends prior work of Melrose--Vasy--Wunsch~\cite{MVW} and Gannot--Wunsch~\cite{GW}.